Shakthivelms8/dp-420-cosmos-db-dev/instructions/15-cognitive-search.md

+# Module 7 - Integrate Azure Cosmos DB SQL API with Azure services

-# Lab 3: Search data using Azure Cognitive Search and Azure Cosmos DB SQL API
+## Lab 3: Search data using Azure Cognitive Search and Azure Cosmos DB SQL API

 Azure Cognitive Search combines a search engine as a service with deep integration with AI capabilities to enrich the information in the search index.

 In this lab, you will build an Azure Cognitive Search index that automatically indexes data in an Azure Cosmos DB SQL API container and enriches the data using the Azure Cognitive Services Translator functionality.

-## Seed your Azure Cosmos DB SQL API account with sample data
+### Task 1: Seed your Azure Cosmos DB SQL API account with sample data

 You will use a command-line utility that creates a **cosmicworks** database and a **products** container.
 The tool will then create a set of items that you will observe using the change feed processor running in your terminal window.